KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 ## Element artefact notes
 SC will wrap DOM elements into **Element artefact objects** under the following conditions:
-+ The element is a direct child of a stack element, discovered during page initialization.
++ The element is a direct child of a Stack element, discovered during page initialization.
-+ The dev-user adds a new stack containing direct child elements to the web page using the `scrawl.addStack()` function.
++ The dev-user adds a new Stack containing direct child elements to the web page using the `scrawl.addStack()` function.
-+ The element is a direct child of a stack element defined in a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.
++ The element is a direct child of a Stack element defined in a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.
 + The dev-user invokes the `scrawl.makeElement()` factory function in their code.

-### Changes made to a DOM direct child element discovered in a stack element
+### Changes made to a DOM direct child element discovered in a Stack element
-As part of this wrapping process, elements will become [absolutely positioned](https://developer.mozilla.org/en-US/docs/Web/CSS/position) within their (relatively positioned) stack element.
-SC will make its best effort to replicate the element's position within the SC Stack before wrapping commenced - but this cannot be guaranteed.
+As part of this wrapping process, elements will become [absolutely positioned](https://developer.mozilla.org/en-US/docs/Web/CSS/position) within their (relatively positioned) Stack element.
+SC will make its best effort to replicate the element's position within the Stack before wrapping commenced - but this cannot be guaranteed.

-Other than positioning considerations, the mutations made to the direct child elements of a stack element are similar to the changes made to the stack element itself as it is wrapped - including the addition of **corner divs**:
+Other than positioning considerations, the mutations made to the direct child elements of a Stack element are similar to the changes made to the Stack element itself as it is wrapped - including the addition of **corner divs**:
 ```
 Before:                                         After:
 ----------------------------------------        ----------------------------------------